 2015 Bring QE2 Home

 Cunard's 175th Birthday sent a worldwide wave of renewed interest in the QE2.
 Multiple proposals in the UK were discussed to bring the QE2 back from Dubai.
 While access had be restricted, secret photos of the ship in its current condition went viral.
 They show a ship filthy and rotting moored beside several other tankers in Port Rashid.
 Dubai's hot humid climate and the ship's cold lay up status have resulted in a toxic combination of pealing paint, rust and mold that is slowly ruining the QE2.

 The BBC compared the QE2's future to that of the SS United States, slowly rusting away, well beyond use.
 This fueled public outcry to return the QE2 to the UK.
 The Scottish government even got involved proposing the QE2 be brought to Greenock as a floating hotel.
 Sadly their efforts were in vain as Dubai stopped responding to all requests regarding the QE2's sale or condition.
 The Scottish government admitted defeat in a press release.

 In 2015, movement was finally seen at Port Rashid!
 The QE2 moved from one side of the port to the other.
 Exciting, considering the ship had not moved in two years.

-Not much as happened.
+Not much happened.
 No new plans.
 No new news.
-The QE2 remains at Port Rashid, her prison since her sale.
+The QE2 remained at Port Rashid, her prison since her sale.
 In 2016, die hard fans of the ship and their anonymous Dubai contacts observed some changes to the vessel.
 Throughout the year, the ship's lifeboats were slowly removed from the vessel and stashed in nearby parking lots under lock and key.
-Then the davits were removed giving the QE2 a very odd empty look similar to that of SS United States in Philadelphia.
+Then the davits were removed giving the QE2 a very odd empty look similar to that of rotting SS United States in Philadelphia.
 That vessel had its lifeboats, davits, and every interior removed in the 1990s.

 QE2 in Lay Up.